Alexander Nadson: Early life

-In 1946 along with the Anders army he moved to Great Britain where he studied at the University of London.
-Nadson was one of the founders of the Association of Belarusians in Great Britain and its chairman in 1951–1953.
+In 1946, along with the Anders army he moved to Great Britain where he studied at the University of London.
+Nadson was one of the founders of the Association of Belarusians in Great Britain and its chairman from 1951 to 1953.
 He was editor of the periodicals Biełarus na čužynie and Na šlachu, and took part in the activities of the Belarusian Christian academic society Ruń and the Belarusian People's Independent Christian Movement.

 Later life

-From autumn 1953 he studied at the Pontifical Greek College in Rome.
+From autumn 1953, he studied at the Pontifical Greek College in Rome.
 He was ordained priest of the Eastern Rite on 23 November 1958.
-Fr Nadson "had been guided on to this [ecclesiastical] path by Fr (later Bishop) Ceslaus Sipovich, who himself had been sent by the Vatican to establish a Belarusian Catholic Mission in the UK".
-In July 1959 Fr Nadson returned to London, where he resumed his activities in organizations of the Belarusian diaspora.
+Nadson "had been guided on to this [ecclesiastical] path by (later Bishop) Ceslaus Sipovich, who himself had been sent by the Vatican to establish a Belarusian Catholic Mission in the UK".
+In July 1959, Nadson returned to London, where he resumed his activities in organizations of the Belarusian diaspora.
 It was at this time that the "Belarusian village" in North Finchley, London was beginning to expand.
 A property was acquired to house a boarding school for the sons of Belarusian immigrants in Western Europe; he was appointed headmaster in 1961.

-From 1971 Fr Nadson was the director of the Francis Skaryna Belarusian Library and Museum in London, the largest Belarusian library abroad.
-Fr Nadson "developed the institution to the point where it could justifiably be regarded as the foremost collection in the world, outside Belarus itself, of books (including many rare publications), maps, journals and artefacts relevant for the study of the complex area east of Poland once known as the Grand Duchy of Lithuania" with "a world-wide reputation" which "attract[ed] scholars from a wide range of countries".
+From 1971 Nadson was the director of the Francis Skaryna Belarusian Library and Museum in London, the largest Belarusian library abroad.
+Nadson "developed the institution to the point where it could justifiably be regarded as the foremost collection in the world, outside Belarus itself, of books (including many rare publications), maps, journals and artefacts relevant for the study of the complex area east of Poland once known as the Grand Duchy of Lithuania" with "a world-wide reputation" which "attract[ed] scholars from a wide range of countries".

-The library also provided Fr Nadson with many opportunities for research.
+The library also provided Nadson with many opportunities for research.
 He gave several lectures to the Anglo-Belarusian Society.
 He published pioneering articles in the Society's Journal of Belarusian Studies on such topics as the life and writings of the early Belarusian Saint Cyril of Turau and a manuscript tefsir (a commentary on the Qur’an) that he had acquired for the library, written in Arabic script by Muslim Tatars living in Belarus who had retained their religion but used Belarusian as their everyday language.
 He was also a long time editor of the Journal.
 The high regard in which his scholarship was held was shown by the award in 2008 of an honorary doctorate of the European Humanities University based in Vilnius.
-Fr Nadson was also very active in translating liturgical texts into Belarusian.
+Nadson also translated liturgical texts into Belarusian.

-From 1981 he was head of the Belarusian Catholic mission in Great Britain, and from 1986, Apostolic Visitor to all Belarusian Greek-Catholic faithful abroad.
+From 1981, he was head of the Belarusian Catholic mission in Great Britain, and from 1986, Apostolic Visitor to all Belarusian Greek-Catholic faithful abroad.
 He actively supported the recreation of the Greek Catholic Church in Belarus that had been suppressed in that country since the 1830s.

 He was the author of several books on the history of Belarus and the head of a Chernobyl charity fund aimed at alleviating the effects of the Chernobyl nuclear disaster of 1986.